Understanding Veo 3.1 API

 Combining Veo 3.1 With JuheAPI Systems

 If your architecture involves multiple model vendors, you can abstract both APIs behind a unified “video generation service.”
-Use consistent object keys (prompt
+Use consistent object keys (prompt, model, stream) so code remains interchangeable.

 Unified Call Structure